What Is Repetitive Compulsion & How To Overcome It

 - Fixation on an object or activity with abnormal intensity or focus

-If you find yourself repeating the same patterns, there are factors responsible for this challenge.
+If you find yourself repeating the same patterns, there are factors responsible for this.
 These factors may include:

 - Medications: There are some medications with side effects that can make you repeat a physical movement.

-- Past Experience and Dementia: If your past experience involves separation from people you love, you may keep repeating some things about them such as their names, especially when you have dementia.
+- Past Experience And Dementia: If your past experience involves separation from people you love, you may keep repeating some things about them such as their names, especially if you have dementia.

 - Stimming: overstimulation, under-stimulation, management of emotions, and self-regulation can lead to you repeating yourself and behaviors.
 Common examples of stimming behaviors including tapping a pencil on a desk, clicking a pen, or wiggling a foot or leg while sitting.

 Why Do We Repeat Trauma?

 If you find yourself repeating trauma over and over again, you may be battling with complex trauma.
-Complex trauma is a type of trauma characterized by repeated and cumulative traumatic events or experience within specific contexts and relationships usually over a period of time.
+Complex trauma is a type of trauma characterized by repeated and cumulative traumatic events or experiences within specific contexts and relationships, usually over a period of time.
 There are situations that may be responsible for this disorder.
 These include:

 - long-term domestic violence